 We’re always happy to hear the news that one of our clients has appointed a corporate communications lead with journalistic roots.
 It means we don’t have to spend time explaining why the latest product version xx update is unlikely to hit the front page of the FT any time soon!
 Yet, it’s also quite surprising how effective the corporate brainwashing machine can be in removing that vital objectivity within a relatively short period.

 One of the biggest challenges PR agencies face is in wheedling out those little nuggets of information that can form the basis for a truly great PR campaign.
-Often, they’ll crop up at the most unexpected times and places as a casual throw away comment in chat with a spokesperson.
+Often, they’ll crop up at the most unexpected times and places as a casual throw away comment in a chat with a spokesperson.
 Yet, spotting those glimmers of enlightenment is often what separates out the good PR practitioner from the rest.
 It’s about grabbing those snippets of information with two hands and developing them into a fully-fledged campaign that will offer an original and enlightening perspective to potential customers.

 Often telling a client that we want to organise a brainstorm is a sure-fire way to stop the creative juices flowing – particularly if it’s conducted on a phone line and with a huge number of people.
 Much more successful is a face-to-face conversation with one or two people, so that no one feels constrained by political considerations that might jeopardise their job.
 It can be tough for a junior member of the team to outshine the boss with their dazzling creativity!